testfairy/docs/docs/062_Security/021_End_to_End_Data_Encryption.md

 openssl rsa -in private.pem -outform DER -pubout | base64 -
 ```

 This command will output the base64 representation of the public key.
-Paste this value into the first parameter of `TestFairy.setPublicKey` method.
+Paste this value into the first parameter of `TestFairy.setEncryptionKey` method.

 #### Using in Android

-Enable end-t-end encryption for your Android apps by calling `setPublicKey` before calling the `begin` method.
+Enable end-t-end encryption for your Android apps by calling `setEncryptionKey` before calling the `begin` method.

 ```
 TestFairy.setEncryptionKey("<BASE64 OF PUBLIC KEY>");